No Second Chance to Repent After Death

 Paul encourages the believers for “Redeeming the time, because the days are evil” (Ephesians 5:16).
 That means to take advantage of every moment of time to know the truth and be perfected by it.
 Redeeming the time is more than simply not doing evil.
-Jesus, said everyone should be “about” his “Father’s business” (Luke 2:49), seeking opportunity to do good (Gal.
-6:10).
+Jesus, said everyone should be “about” his “Father’s business” (Luke 2:49), seeking opportunity to do good (Galatians 6:10).

 In the parable of the Unjust Steward, Jesus pointed to the diligence and wisdom of the merchants of the world in conducting their affairs, as an example to the children of light (Luke 16:1–12).
 Here, Jesus teaches the discreet and diligent use of present opportunities and not waste time for time is a gift from God to know Him and make use this probationary period to get ready for heaven (Matthew 25:1-13; Luke 21:36).

 Jesus said, “Behold, I stand at the door and knock; if anyone hears My voice and opens the door, I will come in to him and will dine with him, and he with Me” (Revelation 3:20).
 By His love, through His word, and through His Providences, Christ knocks at the door of human hearts.
-And He is waiting to bless His children with His presence (Matt.
-24:33; Luke 12:36; James 5:9).
+And He is waiting to bless His children with His presence (Matthew 24:33; Luke 12:36; James 5:9).

 In His service,